Super Admin

 The Heritage Village is a unique representation of the history and culture of Dubai's old city.
 This open-air museum is not just a show of props.

 The Al Shindagha Museum is situated across Dubai Creek.
 It narrates the rich history and culture of the country.
 The exhibition of Dubai's history is offered through a multimedia experience.
-It is called ‘Dubai Creek: Birth of a City’ which takes you through the amazing evolution of Dubai.
+It is called ‘Dubai Creek: Birth of a City’, which takes you through the amazing evolution of Dubai.

 If you want to go around Old Dubai city with a budget-friendly approach, then use the metro.
 It is located near the Al Fahidi and Al Ras and allows you to visit most of the old city Dubai's attractions.